Powerlearnproject/se-day1-assignment-kadipirt/README.md

 10)Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

-vague propmt-=tell me about space" improved prompt="Describe the structure of the universe, including galaxies, black holes, and dark matter, and explain their significance in modern astrophysics." the improved prompt is more specific - focuses on key topics such as galaxies. the improved prompt is concise and direct- this eliminates vagueness and this ensures a more informative answer.
+vague prompt-=tell me about space" improved prompt="Describe the structure of the universe, including galaxies, black holes, and dark matter, and explain their significance in modern astrophysics." the improved prompt is more specific - focuses on key topics such as galaxies. the improved prompt is concise and direct- this eliminates vagueness and this ensures a more informative answer.